freeCodeCamp/freeCodeCamp/guide/english/linux/common-terms-every-linux-user-should-know/index.md

 * <strong>Tux:</strong>  it is the official mascot of Linux.
 That is the penguin that is usually associated with Linux – if you’ve seen the yellow and black penguin online, then you have seen tux.

+* <strong>User:</strong> since Linux is a multi-user based system, it 's common to have different users, each other with his own account.
+Are called users also, some services running in background.
+Informations about the users of the system are located in the “/etc/passwd” file.

 * <strong>Root:</strong> also known as the super-user, is the "default" username for the administrator of a linux machine.
 It is usally represented on the linux terminal witjh the <strong>"#"</strong> symbol.

 * <strong>Commands:</strong> are text inputs or instruction given to the linux machine (by typing it in the terminal) to tell it what to do (that is, for a required outcome).